 To assign Windows Media Player as the default for MP3 and M3U files in Windows, do the following:

-1. In your Windows Control Panel, on the Tools menu, click Folder Options.
+1. In your Windows Control Panel, go to Hardware and Sound, click on Autoplay.

 To assign Windows Media Player to be the default for MP3 and M3U files in Firefox, do the following:

 1. Click on "Tools" from the menu at the top of your Firefox browser screen.

 2. Then select "Options" from the menu that you are presented.